jasonmadigan/Huawei-LTE-Router-SMS-to-PushOver/README.md

 - Instead of sending email, it will send a push notification using PushOver.
 PushOver is working fine on my Android Pixel, iPhone SE, and iPads
 - Making sure that PushOver have received the notification before marking the SMS as read, by reading the HTTP response
 - Hopefully it will also keep the SMS message unread if Internet connection is down, but I haven't tested that yet
 - It should be executed periodically with cronjobs.
-In my case I'm running it every 10 seconds in a Raspberry Pi
+In my case I'm running it every minute in a Raspberry Pi